Definition of lemur

 : any of various arboreal chiefly nocturnal primates (superfamily Lemuroidea) that were formerly widespread but are now largely confined to Madagascar and that usually have a longish muzzle, large eyes, very soft woolly fur, and a long furry tail

-Origin of LEMUR
+Origin and Etymology of lemur

-New Latin, from Latin lemures,
+New Latin, from Latin lemures, plural, ghosts

-Seen & Heard
+Seen and Heard

 What made you want to look up lemur?
 Please tell us where you read or heard it (including the quote, if possible).